Shosuke Yasuda, President

 The trends for both Sangetsu’s sales and the Japanese interior market have been closely linked to new housing starts.
 After the Lehman Brother’s Shock, however, this link has been overcome with Sangetsu’s sales reaching consecutive record highs despite the sluggish trends in new housing starts and the weak overall market.

-This strong recovery is attributed to Sangetsu’s efforts to cultivate business in the non-residential realm in addition to M&A and private housing.
+Aside from private housing, this strong recovery can be attributed to M&A and Sangetsu’s efforts to cultivate business in the non-residential realm.

 According to “Outlook for Investment in Construction” released by the Ministry of Land, Infrastructure, Transport and Tourism, the investments in private housing and non-housing constructions have been recovering since the bankruptcy of Lehman Brothers, but the estimated investment in private housing construction is still about 80% of the level in the year 2000, while the investment in private non-housing construction exceeds the level in the year 2000.